graphstream/graphstream.github.io/doc/Tutorials/graph-visualisation.md

 ### Rendering quality

-The ``swing`` viewer support several rendering modes.
+The ``swing`` viewer supports several rendering modes.
 Both the simple and advanced viewers have two options to tune quality.
 The first one is set by adding the ``ui.quality`` attribute to the graph.
 This attribute does not need a value.
 It informs the viewer that it can use rendering algorithms that are more time consuming to favor quality instead of speed:

 ```java
 graph.setAttribute("ui.quality");